scimmyjs/scimmy-routers/README.md

     *   If omitted, or if it returns `null`/`undefined`, location properties will default to relative paths.

 *   ```docUri``` - optional string specifying the URL to use as the documentation URI for the service provider authentication scheme.

+## 🚀 Example

+You would like to see it in action, and discover all the capabilities of this package?
+Take a look at the [example](/example/README.md) and follow the instructions to setup a SCIM server to play with.